March Fishing Rodman Reservoir

 “Rodman is and will always be one of my favorite places to fish, whether it is at normal pool or drawdown.
 The numbers of trophy fish over the years have been astounding with some of the largest being over 15 lbs!

 I love fishing there during the low water period.
-It’s a great time to catch numbers of fish and also the big fish that live in the system.
+It’s a great time to catch a number of fish and also the big fish that live in the system.
 It’s best to fish the early part of the drawdown for the bigger fish, they get really smart as time goes on and the pressure of both fishermen and boat traffic on the greatly reduced waterway can have an adverse effect on fishing in general.

 That being said don’t think there won’t be a lot of fish caught, in addition to a great shiner bite the artificial fishing will be awesome.
 This will be a great time for anglers who want to learn more about lure presentation and fish habits as well as how and where the fish position in moving water.

-Above all, letting a trip like such pass could led to future regrets.
+Above all, letting a trip like such pass could be led to future regrets.
 Let’s get you ready and confirmed for that fishing trip you have been dreaming of.
 During this time and this year, you will have the opportunity at landing some of the biggest bass you had ever seen.
 Take advantage of our knowledge and years of experience to help you get the trophy bass you are after.
 Booking your Rodman Reservoir fishing trip early is really important because the spots fill up quickly.”

 “The Rodman Reservoir Drawdown is a special time for me.
 It brings back memories from 4 years ago during the last one.
 It’s not every day that you get the chance to experience something like this.
 Fishing is simply amazing and you can fish all day until the bait is gone.